Last updated on March 13th, 2019 at 08:48 am

 Even with all of the technological advances we’ve experienced in recent years, people still need their lawns kept.
 After all, grass doesn’t cut itself.
 So the market remains as ripe as ever for lawn care.

 If you’re looking to get into this business, we have some tips on how to get started.

 What Is Your Mission?

 Do you want to work full-time or part-time?
 How big a team do you want to manage?
-Would you prefer there to be room to grow as far as your business is concerned?
-You’ll probably be going up against several other lawn care businesses in the area: what makes you stand out?
+Would you prefer there to be room for growth?

-Crafting a formal mission statement, and outlining your goals for the next year or even the next five years, can help focus the direction of your business.
+It can really help focus the direction of your business.
 And just like any document you create yourself, this statement can be modified as time goes on, however you wish.